-Chef Michael White the owner of the Altamarea Group, a consortium restaurants made up with Marea, Ai Fiori, Vaucluse, Osteria Morini, Nicoletta, Costata and The Butterfly in New York, Osteria Morini and Due Mari in New Jersey along with Al Molo in Hong Kong.
-Before his career kicked off as a chef he was a football player (American) – injury forced retirement and he found his feet again as a chef.
-He trained for 7 years focussing on Italian cuisine, some of them were spent Ristorante San Domenico in Imola, Italy under the wing of chef Valentino Marcattilii.
-After seeing various videos of Bourdain and Zimmern wax lyrical about the hand-made fusilli with octopus and bone marrow at Marea I had to visit – that would be multiple times I might add.
+Chef Michael White, the owner of the Altamarea Group, a consortium restaurants made up with Marea, Ai Fiori, Vaucluse, Osteria Morini, Nicoletta, Costata and The Butterfly in New York, Osteria Morini and Due Mari in New Jersey along with Al Molo in Hong Kong.
+Well that was bloody hard getting them all in one breath!
+Before his career kicked off as a chef, he was a football player (American) – injury forced retirement and he found his feet again cooking.
+He trained for 7 years focussing on Italian cuisine, some of which were spent at Ristorante San Domenico in Imola, Italy, under the wing of chef Valentino Marcattilii.
+After seeing various videos of Bourdain and Zimmern wax lyrical about the hand-made fusilli with octopus and bone marrow at Marea I had to visit – I did just that multiple times.

 The first visit – June 2012.

 FUSILI durum wheat pasta, red wine braised octopus, bone marrow.
 The pièce de résistance and the reason I why I came here in the first place.
 It’s a harmonious thing to behold, red wine, garlic, herbs, slow braised octopus, bone marrow and fusilli all mingling together.
 The garlic and herb crumb added texture.
 It’s wonderful work and quite possibly one of the best pasta dishes I’ve had.

 The juice – it has to be red for the fusilli.